Sequences and Map Types¶

 True

-1. Values of n less than 0 are treated as 0 (which yields an empty sequence of the same type as s).
+(which yields an empty sequence of the same type as s).
 Note that items in the sequence s are not copied; they are referenced multiple times.
 This often haunts new Python programmers; consider:

 >>> lists = [[]] * 3